tkrofecheck/old.krofecheck.com/README.md

 my most recent attempt of using typescript lives inside codebase/v2

-the hosted website you see at new.krofecheck.com is the built code inside codebase/v1/dist
+the hosted website you see at new.krofecheck.com is the built code from codebase/v1 which can be viewed under branch 'gh-pages'